gem/oq-engine/doc/manual/oq-manual.rst

--  ``lrem_steps_per_interval``: this parameter controls the number of intermediate values between consecutive loss ratios (as defined in the vulnerabilitymodel) that are considered in the risk calculations.
+-  ``lrem_steps_per_interval``: this parameter controls the number of intermediate values between consecutive loss ratios (as defined in the *Vulnerability Model*) that are considered in the risk calculations.
-   A larger number of loss ratios than those defined in each vulnerabilityfunction should be considered, in order to better account for the uncertainty in the loss ratio distribution.
+   A larger number of loss ratios than those defined in each *Vulnerability Function* should be considered, in order to better account for the uncertainty in the loss ratio distribution.
 If this parameter is not defined in the configuration file, the OpenQuake engine assumes the ``lrem_steps_per_interval`` to be equal to 5.
 More